 Many varieties, along with shellfish, contain important omega-3 fatty acids which add to overall health more than other types of meat (like beef, pork, etc.).
 People who have regular servings in their diet tend to live longer than those who don’t.

 I add fish to my diet when possible and I’ve managed to eat tuna at least once per week (usually in a tuna salad sandwich), which is what authorities recommend as a limit due to the levels of mercury found in most tuna.
 I disagree with the authorities because tuna has selenium as well, which counteracts mercury.

 Fish with the Lowest Levels of Mercury

 The fish (and shellfish and whatever) that I’ve seen eaten are, in no particular order: Clam, shrimp, squid, octopus, mackerel, tilapia, milkfish, sardine and even some tuna (but not very often).
-The dried fish varieties are also eaten a lot, but I can’t remember the names of the fish.
+The dried varieties are also eaten a lot, but I can’t remember their names.